 The courtship display of male King-of-Saxony birds-of-paradise has two general parts.
 First, near dawn or in late afternoon, the male attracts a female by singing a hissing rattle while sitting on a bare branch in the canopy.
 He accompanies his song with synchronous or independent movements of his occipital plumes; the mantle cape and breast shield are also often held erect.
 The male usually turns repeatedly on his perch.
 When a female arrives, he flies down to vines in the understory, usually 2 or more meters from the forest floor.
 There, he perches below the female on a vine, bounces, and gives a hissing call, which is often accompanied by manipulations of the occipital plumes, erection of the mantle cape and breast shield, and, if the female appears disinterested, wing shivers.
 When approaching the female for copulation, the male wags his head from side to side while hopping up the vine.
 After copulation, the female leaves, and the male returns to his perch to attract another female.
 (Frith and Frith, 1997)

 Courtship displays and nesting of Pteridophora alberti take place between September and April.
 Only one egg is laid per clutch; it is not known if more than one clutch is attempted per season.
 Incubation of this single egg appears to last longer than 22 days.
 Young P. alberti hatch and remain altricial for a period of time before fledging, but nestling and fledging periods are unknown.
 However, most species in the birds of paradise family fledge within 20 to 30 days of hatching.
-Age of sexual maturity is also unknown for this species, but sexual maturity usually takes 1 to 2 years for most birds of paradise. ("King of Saxony bird of paradise", 2003; Frith and Frith, 1997; Zoological Society of San Diego, 2008)
+Age of sexual maturity is also unknown for this species, but sexual maturity usually takes 1 to 2 years for most birds of paradise. ("King of Saxony bird of paradise", 2003; Frith and Frith, 1997; "Bird of Paradise", 2008)

 Only female P. alberti care for chicks.
 Other than the actual copulation event, males have no parental investment in the raising of young.
 Females build their own nests, and care for chicks by themselves, including providing food.
 (Frith and Frith, 1997)